stevenrouk/capstone1-online-communities/README.md

 By learning how to represent and analyze graphs, I can learn how to help construct a better society for us all.

+_(This was also an interesting and enlightening analysis project for me as someone who has spent only a couple hours on Reddit ever.)_

 ## The Data

 In this project, I worked with the Stanford [Social Network: Reddit Hyperlink Network](https://snap.stanford.edu/data/soc-RedditHyperlinks.html) dataset made available through [SNAP](https://snap.stanford.edu/index.html), the Stanford Network Analysis Platform.